 Application Please refer to any python file located at 03-Validations/01-Debugging/ to see an example on how to define a EIGEN solver using the addSolver function.

-On the contrary, the 01-Pre_Process/Method/Remove.py file provides with an interface to depopulate the Entities
+On the contrary, the 01-Pre_Process/Method/Remove.py file provides with an interface to depopulate the Entities dictionary.
+For example, to remove an already define Solver, use:

 The C++ Run-Analysis in the 02-Run_Process/11-Solvers/01-Direct/EigenSolver.cpp file provides the class implementation.
 A EigenSolver is created using the built-in json parse-structure provided in the Driver.hpp and is defined inside the "Simulations" json field indicating its "Tag" as follows,

-Variable | Description |
+| Variable | Description |

-update | Specifies if the analysis is linear update =1 or nonlinear update =0.
+update | Specifies if the analysis is linear update=1 or nonlinear update=0.
 In the linear case, the Cholesky decomposition will be stored and computed just once, for the nonlinear case will be computed at each iteration. |